jhersh/list.her.sh/_posts/2014-10-10-cgfloat-and-arm64.md

 Thanks to some preprocessor magic and the `CGFLOAT_IS_DOUBLE` define, we can construct an include file that does all the heavy lifting for us.
 Behold, `SPLFloat.h`:

+*Update:* One alternative to the below is [`tgmath.h`](http://pubs.opengroup.org/onlinepubs/009695399/basedefs/tgmath.h.html), with the caveat that it must be included before `math.h`.
+That can be challenging if you're using CocoaPods.

 {% highlight objc %}

 // SPLFloat.h